Weisfeiler-Leman Indistinguishability of Graphons: Weisfeiler-Leman and Graphons

 We are ready to define the space $\Mk$.
 One should pay attention to the connection to oblivious $k$-WL, cf.\ \Cref{sec:kWLGraphons}: Here, $\iPk_0 = [0,1]^{\binom{[k]}{2}}$ is the space of possible \enquote{edge weights} of a tuple $\bar{x} \in X^k$, generalizing possible atomic types.
-Moreover, oblivious $k$-WL defines $k$ multisets of colors in every refinement, which results in $k$ probability measures on the previous space $\Mk_n$ in the following definition.
+Moreover, oblivious $k$-WL defines $k$ multisets of colors in every refinement, which results in $k$ probability measures on the previous space $\Mk_n$ in the following definition, where we recall that $f_* \mu$ denotes the push-forward of $\mu$ via $f$.